 Schilling has been awarded numerous grants to research, publish, present and conduct workshops on the topic of vocalized lamentation rituals (in particular Irish keening), with an emphasis on how these rituals model an approach to vocally communicating through heightened affective states onstage.
 Article publications include The Search for Irish Keening in the 21st Century; Bringing Lamentation to the Stage; and An Introduction to Coaching Ritualized Lamentation (Voice and Speech Review, Taylor & Francis Online).
 Her most recent workshop, “Laughing and Lamentation: Vocalization in Heightened Affective States,” has been presented nationally in a variety of university theatre programs and for the Voice and Speech Trainers Association conference in Washington, D.C., and internationally in London, South Africa and, for the Fitzmaurice Voicework® Freedom and Focus conference, in Vancouver, Canada.

-As an actor she has worked with a variety of New York theatres (such as HERE and New York Theatre Workshop) and with various television shows for ABC and NBC networks (including as a stunt double for All My Children) until her focus turned to working with regional Shakespeare theatres such as Colorado Shakespeare, Texas Shakespeare, and a two-year residency with Cincinnati Shakespeare (winning a Cincinnati Entertainment Award for her portrayal of Beatrice in Much Ado About Nothing).
+As an actor she has worked with a variety of New York theatres (such as HERE and New York Theatre Workshop) and with various television shows for ABC and NBC networks (including as a stunt double for All My Children) until her focus turned to working with regional Shakespeare theatres such as Colorado Shakespeare, Texas Shakespeare and a two-year residency with Cincinnati Shakespeare (winning a Cincinnati Entertainment Award for her portrayal of Beatrice in Much Ado About Nothing).
 She has vocal coached or acted in 24 of Shakespeare’s plays and performed 31 of his roles.
-Anne also has been a voice-over artist for years, most recently providing narration for the feature documentary film, Kellie Coffey: I’m Still Here.
+Schilling also has been a voiceover artist for years, most recently providing narration for the feature documentary film Kellie Coffey: I’m Still Here.